siangjun2/tp/docs/UserGuide.md

 * Weeks are grouped by month, and identified with a number 1 - 4 representing 1st to 4th week.
 * e.g. `w/W2-10-2025` represents the second week in Oct 2025.
 * Using an invalid week number or invalid month will result in an error displayed.
-* Tutors cannot be unm.
+* Tutors cannot be unmarked.
 Attempting to do so will result in an error displayed.

 Examples:
 * `unmark 3 w/W2-10-2025` unmarks the 3rd person in the displayed list as having attended the second week in Oct 2025.